Custom Errors

 - Use the

-macro to check conditions and return errors
+require!macro to check conditions and return errors

 When a program error occurs, Anchor's TypeScript Client SDK returns a detailed error response containing information about the error.
 Here's an example error response showing the structure and available fields: